Rubio says US-Ukraine talks on Russia war were productive but much work remains in search of a deal - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “We also want to help Ukraine be safe forever, so never again will they face another invasion.
 And equally importantly, we want them to enter an age of true prosperity,” Rubio said.
 “We want the Ukrainian people to emerge from this war not just to rebuild their country, but to build it back in a way that will be stronger and more prosperous than it’s ever been.”

 Umerov has been involved in the talks.
-But until now, Ukraine’s head negotiator had been Andrii Yermak, the powerful chief of staff of Ukrainian President Volodymyr Zelenskyy.
+But until now, Ukraine’s head negotiator had been Andrii Yermak, the powerful chief of staff for Zelenskyy.
 On Friday, Zelenskyy announced the resignation of Yermak, after his home was searched by anti-corruption investigators.

-Zelenskyy’s government has been roiled by fallout from a scandal over $100 million embezzled from the energy sector through kickbacks paid by contractors, causing newfound domestic pressures for Zelenskyy.

 It was only a week ago that Rubio had met with Yermak in Geneva, with each side saying the talks had been positive in putting together a revised peace plan.